Looking for Something?

 Do Dogs Like Homemade Treats?

 Our dogs are like our family and because of this, we cook for them too!
-They are happy to be my taste testers, no matter what I am making.
+They are happy to be our taste testers, no matter what we are making.
 Their favorites are Two Ingredient Dog Treats (Small Batch) – probably because there are so many flavor combinations – and these Peanut Butter Pumpkin Dog Treats.

 What You’ll Need to make Peanut Butter Pumpkin Dog Treats

-- Smooth Peanut Butter – peanut butter in moderation is good for dogs and they absolutely love it.
+• Smooth Peanut Butter – peanut butter in moderation is good for dogs and they absolutely love it.
 It can be an excellent source of protein and healthy fats, vitamins B and E, and niacin.
-Recently, some peanut butter manufacturers switched to using the sweetener xylitol, a sugar substitute often found in sugar-free products.
-Xylitol is toxic to dogs so be sure that the peanut butter that you choose to use does not contain xylitol.
+Recently, some peanut butter manufacturers switched to using the sweetener xylitol (also listed as birch sugar), which is a sugar substitute often found in sugar-free products.
+Xylitol (or birch sugar) is toxic to dogs so be sure that the peanut butter that you choose to use does not contain xylitol or birch sugar.

 How to Make Peanut Butter Pumpkin Dog Treats